Lambdara/connect4-ai/README.md

 This is an experiment at implementing a variety of AI systems to play connect-4.

+In main.py you can find some examples of how to use this software.
+Please keep in mind that when the system seems to be hanging, it is quite possibly just waiting for the AI to compute the next move.

 ## License

 Copyright (C) 2019 Uwila